digitalsadhu/loopback-component-jsonapi/README.md

 format.
 Validation errors include the correct properties in order to work out of the box with ember.
 Default: true

+### exclude
+Allows blacklisting of models and methods.
+(See example above) Define an array of blacklist objects.
+Blacklist objects can contain "model" key "methods" key or both.
+If just "model" is defined then all methods for the specified model will not use jsonapi.
+If just the "methods" key is defined then all methods specified on all models will be not use jsonapi.
+If a combination of "model" and "methods" keys are used then the specific combination of model and methods specified will not use jsonapi.

+#### Please note
+The default component behavior currently is to only modify the output of the following methods on all models to be json api compliant:
+- find
+- create
+- updateAttributes
+- deleteById
+- findById
+- __get__.*
+- __findRelationships__.*

+And the default current behavior for modifying input only applies to the following methods on all models:
+- create
+- updateAttributes

+Type: array
+Default: null

 ## Debugging
 You can enable debug logging by setting an environment variable: